pdelfante/Win11/README.md

+# Check these websites for Windows 10/11 debloating, clean up and apps installers etc

-# Copy and paste the Powershell scripts above
+Copy and paste the Powershell scripts above
 Remember to run as administrator

-Check these websites our for Windows 10/11 debloating and apps installers

 # I recommend running this on a new fresh windows install.